 “You need to straighten your hair a little bit more.
 Are you sure you don’t want to put less make up.
 Isn’t it too hot underneath all of that clothing?
 I think you should wear something different.
 You have to smile else they will be offended.”
 Oh yeah, let’s not forget the labels “she’s a tomboy”.

-West African female identity is something that has always intrigued me as I have thought people should be free to dress how they deem fit.
-I believe that society has placed a lot of priority on appearance compared to other gender categories that form the basis of a female’s social identity.
-In 2016, I did a project highlighting females in male clothing.
-The result of that project made me research over the years other ways to explore female identity.
+Women’s identity in West Africa is something that has always intrigued me as I have thought people should be free to dress how they deem fit.
+I believe that society has placed a lot of priority on appearance compared to other gender categories that form the basis of a woman’s social identity.
+In 2016, I did a project highlighting women in men’s clothing.
+The result of that project made me research over the years other ways to explore women’s identity.

 Why does she need to dress a certain way to be deemed good enough to be an African wife ?
 Or the ridiculous belief that she needs to dress a certain way, else she is/was asking to be raped?
 There is a huge focus on the physical appearance of a woman that most times we miss the point.
 A man can go through life with one suit and a beard.
 A woman?
 Girl, they expect some heels, a little make-up, a dash of sass and a sprinkle of dumb.
 And that’s just the beginning.